Final-Capstone-Nature-Scavenger-Hunt/Nature-Scavenger-Hunt/Data/iNat/README.md

-# iNat and Game Table Data Processing
+# iNat and Game Table Processing

 ## Preprocessing and EDA
 - `iNatDataJoin.ipynb`: Joins multiple years of iNat data by Species